VerifiedExpert verified

 The simplest way to avoid crypto taxes is to purchase and hold without exchanging or selling.
 There are a few other methods to avoid paying taxes on crypto.
 Options include:

-Different countries have varying rules pertaining to crypto.
-That noted, regardless of where a U.S. citizen resides, they are taxed worldwide on their income, which includes cryptocurrency gains.
+Different countries have varying rules about crypto.
+That noted, regardless of where a US citizen resides, they are taxed worldwide on their income, which includes cryptocurrency gains.

 Is like-kind exchange allowed for crypto?